pouyapanahandeh/Fide-driver/Identification_num_extraction/Card_Face_Detection/ReadMe_liusirui.txt

 In the next generation, I am going to find way for calculating the desired rotation angle.

 Output:
-In the output directory, you can see the up-to-date outputs. (i.e. face detection, eyes detection)
+In the output files, you can see the up-to-date outputs. (i.e. face detection, eyes detection)